 - Develop new talent for future recruitment needs

-The program’s co-op wage subsidies help knock down that cost barrier, by covering the cost of a co-op student’s salary by up to 50% to a maximum of $5,000 and up to 70% to a maximum of $7,000 for first-year students and under-represented groups including:
+The program’s co-op wage subsidies help knock down that cost barrier, by covering the cost of a co-op student’s salary by 50% up to a maximum of $5,000 and 70% up to a maximum of $7,000 for first-year students and under-represented groups including:

 - Women in STEM (Science, technology, engineering, and mathematics)